kevnk/angular-dropbox/README.md

 ### How to Use

-1. Add `dropboxChooser` as a dependency for your angular app.
+1. Add `dropboxChooserModule` as a dependency for your angular app.
 Here's an example of how that might look:

-        var myApp = angular.module('myApp', ['dropboxChooser'])
+        var myApp = angular.module('myApp', ['dropboxChooserModule'])

-2. Simply add `<dropboxchooser></dropboxchooser>` where you want the dropbox chooser link to show.
+2. Simply add `<dropbox-chooser local-model="myLocalModel"></dropbox-chooser>` where you want the dropbox chooser link to show.
 This module will do the rest for you.

 3. See [Documentation for Dropbox Chooser](https://www.dropbox.com/developers/chooser) for more details.